Don Banks: Music

-Banks's regarded his opus 1 as the Violin Sonata of 1953, though there are earlier works, such as the piano Sonatina and a trio, both 1948.
-The Five North Country Folk Songs, also from 1953, clearly show the influence of Mátyás Seiber.
-His best-known concert works include the Sonata da Camera for flute, clarinet, bass clarinet, piano, percussion, violin, viola, and cello (1961, dedicated to Seiber); a Horn Concerto (1965, dedicated to and premiered by Barry Tuckwell); a Trio for horn, violin, and piano (1962); a Violin Concerto (1968), and Nexus, his major 'third stream' composition.
+Banks's regarded his Opus No. 1 as his Violin Sonata of 1953, although he wrote earlier works, including both a piano sonatina and trio in 1948.
+Five North Country Folk Songs, also from 1953, clearly shows the influence of Mátyás Seiber.
+His best-known concert works include the Sonata da Camera for flute, clarinet, bass clarinet, piano, percussion, violin, viola, and cello (1961, dedicated to Seiber); Horn Concerto (1965, dedicated to and premiered by Barry Tuckwell); Trio for horn, violin, and piano (1962); Violin Concerto (1968), and Nexus, his major third stream composition.

-Banks scored 19 feature films, 22 documentaries and more than 60 episodes of various television serials.
-Nearly half of his film scores were for Hammer Films.
+Banks scored 19 feature films, 22 documentaries, and more than 60 episodes of various television series.
+Nearly half of his movie scores were for Hammer Films.
 Composer Douglas Gamley said that Banks "was a twelve-tone/serial composer who revelled in the opportunity to write abrasive and highly dissonant scores in an idiom akin to that of the late Schoenberg."
-Randall Larson has said that The Reptile (1968) is perhaps his best Hammer score.
+Randall Larson has said that The Reptile (1968) is perhaps Banks's best Hammer score.
 Banks also composed jazz scores for Hammer, including Hysteria (1964).
-He also worked regularly with Halas & Batchelor on cartoon films, scoring more than 70 shorts, advertisements and animated television series.
+He also worked regularly with Halas & Batchelor on cartoon films, scoring more than 70 shorts, advertisements, and animated television series.